Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 to provide and which he/she/it customarily provides to or arranges for individuals.
 “Medically Necessary" or “Medical Necessity" means the definition as set forth in the applicable Participation Attachment(s).
-"Member" means any individual who is eligible, as determined by — as applicable, and Lami to receive Covered Services under a Health Benefit Plan.
+"Member" means any individual who is eligible, as determined by  eaeeawrae as applicable, and a anminad to receive Covered Services under a Health Benefit Plan.
 For all purposes related to this Agreement, including all schedules, attachments, exhibits, provider manual(s), notices and communications related to this Agreement, the term "Member" may be used interchangeably with the terms Insured, Covered Person, Covered Individual, Enrollee,